 Shared: One IP is used by 10-50 people.

-🏆 Final Summary: What to buy?
+🏆 Summary: What to buy?

 For the highest trust: Choose Mobile proxies.